The Sage Community - October/November 2020

 Why are you glad to have your child(ren) attending Sage?

-Hannah Clifton of Attleboro, MA is the parent of a Sage pre-kindergartener and third grader.
-This is her family’s second year at Sage.
+Dr. Amy Juliano of Dover, MA is the parent of four Sagers in grades eight, six, four and one.
+This is her family’s seventh year at Sage.

 What is your educational philosophy?